Hexagram Thirty-nine—Getting Stopped

-Your symbol is Hexagram 39, getting stopped.
 Inability to take the next step is delaying progress.
-Seek help from a wise person, then apply your own sincerity to the situation.
+The subject must seek help from a wise person, then apply their own sincerity to the situation.

 The first line, yin, shows that moving forward will only cause more problems.
 In this situation it is better to rest.

 The second line, yin, shows the people who take on troubles on account of others, with little gain for themselves.
 They may stop one's progress, but not for personal reasons.

 The third line, yang, shows one who makes it thorough one difficult situation, only to fall into another.
 When no more progress can be made, return home.